Creating new items

 Client (store) |

-Which client, i.e. which webshop, do you want to see the preview in?
+In which client, i.e. in which online shop, do you want to see the preview?
 Select the client from the drop-down list.
 Background info: With PlentyONE, you can manage several online stores, i.e. several clients, with only one software.
-Consequently, it is possible to manage several different areas of business with one system.
-Note: This option is only displayed if you chose the sales channel plentyShop LTS Preview or plentyShop LTS live. |
+Consequently, it is possible to manage several different areas of business with one PlentyONE system.
+Note: This option is only displayed if you selected the sales channel plentyShop LTS Preview or plentyShop LTS live. |

 ||||||